Dominic James (ice hockey)

-Dominic James (born July 3, 2002) is an American professional ice hockey centre for the Tampa Bay Lightning of the National Hockey League (NHL).
-He was drafted 173rd overall by the Chicago Blackhawks in the 2022 NHL Entry Draft.
+Dominic James (born July 3, 2002) is an American professional ice hockey player who is a center for the Tampa Bay Lightning of the National Hockey League (NHL).
+He was drafted 173rd overall by the Chicago Blackhawks in the 2022 NHL entry draft.

 Playing career

 Junior

-James played four seasons in the United States Hockey League with the Lincoln Stars and recorded 14 goals and 34 assists during his tenure with the Stars.
+James played two full seasons in the United States Hockey League with the Lincoln Stars and recorded 14 goals and 34 assists during his tenure with the Stars.

-He committed to play college ice hockey with the Minnesota Duluth University and started his college career during the 2020–21 season.
+He committed to play college ice hockey with the University of Minnesota Duluth and started his college career during the 2020–21 season.
 As a freshman he recorded six goals, 12 assists and 18 points.

 That summer he was selected 173rd overall in the 2022 NHL entry draft by the Chicago Blackhawks.
 He was also named to the 2022 IIHF World Junior Championship that was ultimately canceled.

 James was named an alternate captain for his junior season, but that season was prematurely ended for him due to a season-ending injury that required surgery.
 He was named captain entering his senior year with the Bulldogs.
 He finished his collegiate career with 30 goals and 77 points in 111 games.